Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 👩👩👦 Which is the best place to stay in Hong Kong for families?

-Causeway Bay is a great choice for families visiting Hong Kong as it has a central location, plenty of family-friendly activities, and great connections to all other areas.
+Causeway Bay is a great choice for families visiting Hong Kong, as it is centrally located, offers plenty of family-friendly activities, and has great connections to other areas.
 The top hotels here are Lanson Place Causeway Bay and Crowne Plaza Hong Kong

 💰 What is the best budget hotel in Hong Kong?